 You must add a virtual PMem hard disk to the virtual machine.
 A virtual PMem hard disk is a traditional SCSI disk to which the PMem Storage Policy is applied.
 The policy automatically places the hard disk on the host-local PMem datastore.

-In this mode of usage, there are no requirements for the hardware version of the virtual machine and the guest OS.
+In this mode of usage, there are no requirements for the hardware version of the virtual machine and the guest operating system.

-The following graphic illustrates how the persistent memory components interact.
+The following diagram illustrates how the persistent memory components interact.

 For information about how to configure and manage VMs with NVDIMMs or virtual persistent memory disks, see the vSphere Resource Management documentation.